As a blogger, I strive to be transparent and honest. I also like to write about why I do what I do.

 In photos, on wig sites, these white lady wigs will always look fabulous.
 And the wig companies charge a lot of money for these wigs that cannot compare with the types of wigs that I wear on a daily basis.

 This is the beautiful Raquel Welch.
 She has a line of wigs.
 The price runs the gamut of about $100 up towards $1,000.
 We all know Ms. Welch is gorgeous.
 No doubt about it.
 She would be even more gorgeous if she wasn’t photoshopped.
 No 76-year old woman is that wrinkle-free.
-Anyway, I purchased this wig about two years ago.
-It looked horrific on me.
-I donated it.
+Anyway, I purchased this wig about two years ago and it sits in the box.

 Believe me.
 It isn’t that I’m knocking or being disrespectful to these companies or the women who wear them.
 It’s just that white lady wigs do not work for me.
 I’m a believer in wearing what makes you comfortable and what gives you confidence and what makes you feel good.